MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- On the nonlinear correlation of ML performance between data subpopulations. [[paper]](https://arxiv.org/abs/2305.02995)
+  - Weixin Liang, Yining Mao, Yongchan Kwon, Xinyu Yang, James Zou. *ICML 2023*
+  - Key Word: Correlations between ID and OOD Performances; Accuracy-on-the-Line.
+  - <details><summary>Digest</summary> This study shows that the correlation between in-distribution (ID) and out-of-distribution (OOD) accuracies is more nuanced under subpopulation shifts than previously thought.
+The non-trivial nonlinear correlation holds across model architectures, hyperparameters, training durations, and the imbalance between subpopulations.
+The nonlinearity of the "moon shape" is influenced by spurious correlations in the training data.
+Understanding the nonlinear effects of model improvement on performance in different subpopulations is important for developing more equitable and responsible machine learning models.

 - An Adaptive Algorithm for Learning with Unknown Distribution Drift. [[paper]](https://arxiv.org/abs/2305.02252)
   - Alessio Mazzetto, Eli Upfal.
   - Key Word: Unknown Distribution Drift.